-The Company was incorporated as a Special Purpose Vehicle (SPV) in May, 2017, to augment the existing road from km 118.500 of NH-76 to km 287.400 of NH-8 (approximately 23.883 km) on the Kishangarh-Udaipur-Ahmedabad section in the state of Rajasthan by Six-Laning thereof on Design, Built, Operate and Transfer ("DBOT Annuity" or "Hybrid Annuity") basis.
+The Company was incorporated as a Special Purpose Vehicle (SPV) in May, 2017, to augment the existing road from km 118.500 of NH-76 to km 287.400 of NH-8 (approximately 23.883 km) in the state of Rajasthan by Six-Laning thereof on Design, Built, Operate and Transfer ("DBOT Annuity" or "Hybrid Annuity") basis.
 The Company has entered into Concession Agreement with National Highways Authority of India (NHAI) in which NHAI grants to the Company exclusive right, license and authority to construct, operate and maintain the project during the Construction Period of 730 days and Operation Period of 15 years commencing from COD.

-The financial statements were authorized for issue in accordance with a resolution of the directors on May 18, 2019.
+The financial statements were authorized for issue in accordance with a resolution of the directors on July 04, 2020.